szenergy/szenergy-public-resources/README.md

 ## Videos

-Visit [youtube.com/szenergyteam](https://www.youtube.com/szenergyteam) for more videos, and subscribe if you wish ;)
+Visit [youtube.com/szenergyteam](https://www.youtube.com/szenergyteam) for more videos and subscribe if you wish ;)

 | Description  | Link  | Image  |
 |-|:-:|:-:|